kommitters/soroban.ex/README.md

 - `asset_code`: String from 1 to 12 characters indicating the asset symbol.
 - `secret_key`: Secret key of the function invoker responsible for signing the transaction.
+- `issuer_pub_key`: (optional) Public key of the asset issuer when the function invoker is not the same asset issuer.

 ```elixir
 alias Soroban.Contract